TL;DR

 Next, the olives are crushed into a thick paste.
 This paste contains oil, water, and solid plant material.
 The paste is slowly mixed in a process called malaxation, which helps tiny droplets of oil combine into larger ones that can be more easily separated.

+The mixture is then processed to separate the oil from the water and solid particles.
 Traditionally, olives were pressed using large stone wheels and hydraulic presses, but most modern olive oil production now uses continuous centrifuge systems that are faster and more hygienic.
+For high-quality oils, this entire process is done at relatively low temperatures (often called "cold extraction") to preserve flavor and delicate plant compounds.

 The quality of the final product depends on several factors, including the variety of olives used, how quickly they are processed after harvest, and whether the oil is mechanically extracted or later refined using heat and chemical processes.